 Amazingly, when a community practitioner was invited to associate into high frequency emotions like joy, gratitude, and compassion, he stated, “I’d like to go there, but joy is above my pay grade.”
 What a quality-of-life bar to set!

-We think 60,000-70,000 thoughts per day, 75%-95% of which are the same thoughts we thought yesterday, and the preponderance of that percentage revolves around worry, anxiously planning, feeling inadequate or mistreated, and suffering!
+We think 60,000-70,000 thoughts per day, 75%-95% of which are the same thoughts we thought yesterday, the day before that and five years ago.
+The preponderance of that percentage revolves around worry, anxiously planning, feeling inadequate or mistreated, and suffering!
 We are habituated to focusing our attention and aligning our energy with states that range from discomfort at one end of the spectrum to misery at the other.

 The plasticity of our neuronal pathways is such that habitual negative thoughts continually imprint upon, and bolster unhealthy pathways that do not serve us, and reinforce corrosive emotional and behavioral patterns.
 We reflexively —most often unconsciously, live our lives through the automatic filters of past familiar, or traumatic experience.
 Yet, and still, while we’re caught up in this seductive vortex of negativity and drama, we continue to yearn for and expect an improved quality of life!
 What’s wrong with that picture?